ph1-618O/clover/README.md

 - Later functionality will include
   - input queries to know if the user wants to sort the data by ascending or descending.
-  - formatting for TSV's, and excel files
+  - formatting for TSV's
-  -
+  - Allowing for user to keep all the columns imported and when added to DB it compares new column names and adds NaNs to Dataframe if not matching.

 ## Budget.py

 Create budget dict. py takes data, compares it to a database, or creates a database and parses the data with user guided input.